ihinsdale/mean-local-auth/README.md

 `/sysadmin` contains files supporting the deployment and systems-administration of the app.
 See the  [next section](#how-to-use) for more info.

 `/test` contains all code related to the testing of the app.
 Currently, integration tests cover all server endpoints.
+All tests pass.

 mean-local-auth doesn't use a build tool like Grunt or Gulp.
 Hence there is no minification, CSS preprocessing, etc. Better to leave those choices up to the developer.